 Use the knife or spreader to coat the cone with a layer of peanut butter, as thick or thin as desired.
 Press some peanut butter between rows of scales, filling in larger gaps.
 If the peanut butter is too thick to spread well, it can be warmed up slightly to make it softer, but be sure to use a microwave-safe container to heat it.
 Avoid overheating that will make the peanut butter too runny to adhere to the cone well.

 Once the cone is completely coated with peanut butter, roll it in the birdseed in the shallow dish, pressing lightly to keep the seed adhered to the cone.
 Work the seed in between the rows of scales.
 Add larger seeds, nut pieces, or fruit pieces if desired, pressing them firmly into the peanut butter so they are secure.
 The birds will have no trouble removing them!

 If you want to make multiple pine cone bird feeders at once but don't want to hang them out simultaneously, they can easily be frozen for several weeks.
 The feeders do not need to be thawed before hanging, and freezing them first can help them stay firm in warmer temperatures.

-Before you know it, your new feeder will be a hotspot for chickadees, titmice, nuthatches, crossbills, woodpeckers and other birds, and because it is so easy to make, as soon as they've eaten all the treats off one cone, hang another for their hungry appetites!
+Before you know it, your new feeder will be a hotspot for chickadees, titmice, nuthatches, crossbills, woodpeckers, and other birds.
+Because it is so easy to make, as soon as the birds have eaten all the treats off one cone, hang another for their hungry appetites!